membranefi/euroe-stablecoin/README.md

 ### Proxyowner

-An address with the _proxyowner_ role can upgrade the token smart contract via proxy pattern and rescue arbitrary tokens sent to the token contract.
+An address with the _proxyowner_ role can upgrade the token smart contract via proxy pattern.

 ### Blocklister